psipeter/isc/README.rst

 1. Navigate to the 'isc/isc' folder in the terminal/cmd
 2. Edit the 'parameters.txt' file
+	- Be sure to reset the seed to get unique behavior.
 3. run 'python model.py'
 4. You should see the message 'Running Simulation...' followed by a progress indicator
 5. When the simulation finishes, check out the 'data' folder to see your results.